thegippygeek/k8s_walkthrough/blog.md

 All you need is Docker (or similarly compatible) container or a Virtual Machine environment.

-> I have tested this solution on a M1 mac with Colima
+> I have tested this solution on the following:
+>  - M1 mac with Colima
+>  - M1 Mac with Docker for Desktop
+>

 ## Recommended Tools